Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Hierarchical Disentanglement Metrics

 \subsection{Desiderata and Invariances}

 Our goal in designing metrics is to measure whether we have learned the ``right representation,'' both in terms of global structure and specific variable correspondences.
 In an ideal world, we would measure whether a learned representation $Z$ is identically equal to a ground-truth $V$.
 However, most existing disentanglement metrics are invariant to permutations, so that dimensions $V_i$ can be reordered to match different $Z_j$, as well as univariate transformations, so that the values of $Z_j$ do not need to be identical to $V_i$.
 In the case of methods like the SAP score~\citep{kumar2017variational}, these univariate transformations must be linear, but as the uniformity of scaling can be arbitrary, we permit general nonlinear transformations, as long as they are 1:1, or invertible.
-Also, in the hierarchical case, there are certain ambiguities about the right vertical placement of continuous variables.
-For example, on Spaceshapes, the $\mathtt{phase}$, $\mathtt{shine}$, and $\mathtt{angle}$ variables could all be ``merged up'' to a single top-level variable whose effect changes based on $\mathtt{shape}$.
-Alternatively, $\mathtt{x}$ and $\mathtt{y}$ position could be ``pushed down'' and duplicated for each shape despite their analogous effects (see Fig.~\ref{fig:spaceshapes-alts} for an illustration).
-Such ``merge up'' and ``push down'' transformations change the vector representation, but leave local dimensionality and the group structure of the hierarchy unchanged.
-We defer the problem of deciding the most natural vertical placement of continuous variables to future work, and make our main metrics invariant to them.